ComputeCanada/molmodsim-md-theory-lesson-novice/_extras/design.md

 ## Stage 1: Assumptions

 *   Audience
-    * Gradstudents in with some background in chemistry (e.g. Biochemistry, Chemical Engineering, Condensed Matter Physics or similar), who want to start a research project with Molecular Dynamics.
+    * Graduate students in with some background in chemistry (e.g. Biochemistry, Chemical Engineering, Condensed Matter Physics or similar), who are beginning a research project with Molecular Dynamics.
     * Had a course in thermodynamics and possibly statistical thermodynamics.
     * Have either attended lesson 1 of this series or worked through a MD tutorial or two.